LeeZeHao/Kiki_Delivery_Docs/features/hardware/power.md

 ---
 # Power System

-### Proposed

 A battery that can support all systems on the robot.

-The battery should be rechargeable, and able to handle the large power draw of the motors while still maintaining stable power to the Raspberry Pi controller.
+The battery is rechargeable, and able to handle the large power draw of the motors while still maintaining stable power to the Raspberry Pi controller.

-### Current Progress

 A purchased rechargeable lithium ion battery is being used.
-It is able to reliably fulfill the requirements stated above.
+It is able to reliably fulfill the requirements stated above, while still maintaining a reasonable battery life and charging time.

 The specifications of the current battery are as follows:
 Voltage: 12V